IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_syllabus.md

 ##### Qualitative Grading Overview

-You will be judged on the quality, relevance, iteration, completion, and presentation of your thesis.
+You will be judged on the quality, iteration, completion, and presentation of your thesis.

 ###### A. Excellent (90-100)
 Your performance and attendance has been of the highest level, showing sustained excellence in meeting course responsibilities.
 Your thesis clearly differentiates itself from other work.
 Your thesis has memorable impact, and pursues concepts and techniques above and beyond average goals.
 The ideas behind your thesis are original, thoughtful and/or imaginative.
 Spelling, punctuation or grammatical errors are non-existent.
 Your thesis demonstrates your ability to think critically and work independently.
 Your thesis also demonstrates the use of strong methods and process.